 – Cut rolls or bread into small cubes and fry it in some butter; add chopped parsley (and marjoram)

-- Form Knoedel and place some of the bread herb filling into the middle.
-Some use "Backerbsen" for the filling, others use dark bread or croutons.
+– Form dumplings (size of a tennis ball) and place a small amount of the bread herb filling into the middle.
+If you can get Backerbsen, you can use them instead of bread cubes.
+If not you would use use dark bread or croutons.

-- Let Knoedel sit a bit at room temperature (optional).
+– Let dumplings sit a bit at room temperature (optional).

-- They are done when Knoedel float at the surface.
-Drain them.
+– Dumplings are done when they float at the surface.
+Remove them with a slotted spoon.

-Serve with your favorite meat dish such as pot roast or Goulash (all meat dishes are great as long as they come with a gravy).
+Serve the Franconian dumplings with your favorite meat dish such as pot roast or Goulash (all meat dishes with a gravy are suitable to combine).

 What to do with Leftovers?

-Fry the Knoedel in butter until they have a nice brown crust in all sides.
+Fry the dumplings in butter until they show a nice brown crust on all sides.

 photo credit Kochbar.de